Undergraduate Course Allocation through Competitive Markets: Simulations

 The second obstacle concerned calibrating the vertical components $z_c$ for courses at maximum capacity.
-For such courses, no value of $z_c$ can lead to a higher enrollment than we observe in the data.
-While we could have used modern econometrics techniques to partially identify course fixed effects and provide inference on parameters using moment inequalities \cite[see][]{chernozhukov2019inference}, it is not clear which parameter values from the partially identified set to choose for the student utility model.
-Instead, we identified the vertical components for courses at maximum capacity using data on how quickly the seats in those courses were occupied during the course enrollment process.
-Appendices \ref{subsec:course-reserve-adjustment}-\ref{subsec:appendix-moment-conditions} provide a detailed discussion of both obstacles.
+For such courses, no value of $z_c$ can lead to a higher enrollment than observed in the data.
+We identified the vertical components for courses at maximum capacity using data on how quickly seats in those courses were occupied during the registration process.